jsdoublel/camus/README.md

 ### Using Go's package manager

-After installing Go, run
+After installing Go, run:

 ```
 go install github.com/jsdoublel/camus@latest
 ```

-this will install the CAMUS executable to `$GOPATH/bin`.
+This will install the CAMUS executable to `$GOPATH/bin`.
 You can check where that is using the command `go env GOPATH`; if you want to run CAMUS from any directory make sure you add `$GOPATH/bin` to your `PATH` environmental variable.

 ### Build from source

-Once Go is installed, clone the repository, download dependencies, and build the project with the following commands
+Once Go is installed, clone the repository, download dependencies, and build the project with the following commands:

 ```
 git clone https://github.com/jsdoublel/camus.git